SARACINO HAS THREE POINTS AS PROVIDENCE COLLEGE TOPS NEW HAMPSHIRE, 3-2

-Freshman forward Nick Saracino had two goals and an assist for the Friars
+Freshman forward Nick Saracino posts two goals and assist for Friars

 PROVIDENCE, R.I. -- In game one of the Hockey East Quarterfinals, seventeenth-ranked Providence earned a 3-2 win over seventh-ranked New Hampshire on Friday night at Schneider Arena.
 Freshman Nick Saracino (St. Louis, Mo.) scored the-game winning goal at 8:06 of the third period to cap off a three-point night.

 Sophomore Shane Luke (Dauphin, Manitoba) returned to the Providence (16-12-7, 13-8-6 HEA) lineup after missing the previous six games and posted a career-high three assists, while freshman goaltender Jon Gillies (South Portland, Maine) made 35 saves in his playoff debut to help stake the Friars to a 1-0 lead in the best-of-three series.

 Casey DeSmith made 22 saves for the Wildcats (18-10-7, 13-8-6 HEA), while Grayson Downing scored a power-play goal and added an assist for the visitors.

 At 2:06 of the second period, the Friars broke a scoreless tie when Saracino cashed in on his eighth goal of the season.
 Luke got the puck to Saracino while they were working along the boards in the offensive zone.
 Saracino skated through the face-off circle before firing a high shot from a bad angle that beat DeSmith to the short side.